 - Black Rot

-- Nitrogen Deficiency -Try side dressing with Azomite to add some nitrogen during transplanting.
+- Trace Mineral Deficiency -Try side dressing with Azomite to add some trace minerals during transplanting.